ssilverman/TeensyDMX/README.md

 `Receiver` and `Sender`.
 Complete examples of how to use each are in `Flasher` and `Chaser`, respectively.

+Other examples that show how to utilize synchronous transmission are in `SIPSenderAsync` and `SIPSenderSync`.

 All class documentation can be found in `src/TeensyDMX.h`.

 ### DMX receive